 - Excellent call quality (both directions)

-- Have to list the price, though one does get good value for it (330 GBP, when I bought them)
+- I have to list the price here, though one does get good value for it (330 GBP, when I bought them)

 - Size; I don’t think my head is particularly large, but I have to extend the headband completely to put them on

-- Sound quality when listening to music is good, but clearly not the focus for these headphones
+- Sound quality when listening to music is good, but clearly not the focus of these headphones

 - CPU: Intel(R) Core(TM) i7-6600U @ 2.60GHz 2.81GHz